-EHang is a dominant player in the quadcopter drone market.
+EHang is a significant player in the quadcopter drone market.
 The company hopes to extend its unmanned electric VTOL technology to manned applications.
 The EHang 216 is based on the EHang 184, yet it has eight arms instead of four.
 This allows for the vehicle to be seat two passengers instead of just one.
 The single seat version is referred to as the EHang 116.
 In the summer of 2020, EHang was issued a Special Flight Operations Certificate for its 216 Logistics cargo drone.

 In a July 2017 interview for CNBC, EHang co-founder Derrick Xiong stated that “at this moment we are working closely with Dubai and we have actually, together with them, we have done numerous tests, internally.
 Also, we have basically done a lot of — many, many times — tests with a passenger on it, including the vice-mayor of Guangzhou City in China and also some governors from Dubai as well.
 We have done a lot of tests and we aim to do the very first public demo very soon this year.”

 As of July 2018 the 216 has made over 1,000 manned flights by July 2018 and has traveled 8.8 km on a single trip.

 In April 2019, EHang advertising states "Welcome To The Urban Air Mobility Project" and that their starting point will be Austria.
 Their vision: "To establish a human-focused, sustainable way for people to get about in the future.
 We seek to create shortcuts – so transport is no longer restricted by roads.
 Shortcuts that will allow nature to reconquer areas now occupied by concrete and traffic jams.
 Shortcuts that offer each person more freedom to move in urban space."